Thursday, January 31, 2013

 Heart Birdseed Craft

-There are so many great free ideas out there that you and your kids will enjoy including the fun and easy projects you see in this post.
-If you're like me, you may have trouble choosing which of these to make first.
+There are so many great free eco-friendly Valentine's Day craft ideas out there that you and your kids will enjoy including the fun and easy projects you see in this post.
+If you're like me, you may have trouble choosing which of these projects to make first.

 Valentine Votive Candles

 If you've got some clean empty glass jars and colored tissue paper from gift bags laying around, you can make these pretty opaque candle holders.
-Image & craft from Homemade Serenity, DIRECTIONS
+Image and craft from Homemade Serenity, DIRECTIONS

 Wine Cork Heart Hotplate or Wall Hanging

 Wine lovers like me have a huge collection of corks we've been saving.
 Here's something really special that will recycle those corks into a piece of art either for your table or your wall.
-Image & craft from Mother Nature Network, DIRECTIONS
+Image and craft from My Uncommon Slice of Suburbia, DIRECTIONS

 Recycled Valentine Card Basket

 Here's a basket to collect this year's new cards your child receives that also uses last year's valentines to actually create the basket.
-Image & craft from Pink and Green Mama, DIRECTIONS
+All you need are some old cards, scissors, hole punch and yarn to lace cards together to make the basket pictured.
+Crafter Unknown

 Heart Crayons

 If you have kids I'm betting that you probably also have a huge surplus of crayons, both broken pieces and colors your children just don't seem interested in using.
 This project is your chance to turn those crayons into something new.
-Image & craft from A Creative Momma, DIRECTIONS
+Image and craft from Creative Mommas, DIRECTIONS

 Birdseed Heart Treat

 Using bird seed, flour, water and corn syrup you can easily make this lovely treat for those little feathered backyard bird friends.
 What a great way to give back to nature and to remember all creatures for Valentines Day.
-Image & craft by Smilemonsters, DIRECTIONS
+Shape into a heart and let dry or pour the mixedingredients onto a cookie sheet, allow it to partially set, then cut out with heart shaped cookie cutter.
+Image and craft by One Little Project

 Painted Twig Heart

-This is so eco-friendly and so colorful you'll want to leave it up year-round.
-All you need to do is collect twigs that have fallen off the trees this winter and then paint them in your choice of a rainbow of colors, then assemble this unique heart work of art.
-Image & craft from Green Upgrader, DIRECTIONS
+This is so idea is eco-friendly and colorful you'll want to leave it up year-round.
+All you need to do is collect twigs that have fallen off the trees this winter and then paint them in your choice of a rainbow of colors.
+After the paint dries, start at the bottom with a short 1-inch long twig, then using gradually longer sticks, tie them together using string or wire.
+When you are nearing the top of the art, continuing following the photo to properly arrange and tie together the remaining sticks to form a heart.
+Crafter Unknown

-Yet another way to use up those fabric scraps is this fabric envelope and card that you hand sew with contrasting thread.
+Yet another way to use up those fabric scraps is this fabric envelope that you can either hand sew or machine stitch.
+Take it one step further and create a hand embroidered fabric valentine cut to fit inside the envelope.
+After stitching the message on the fabric card glue wrong side of fabric to a piece of cardboard.
 What a one-of-a-kind valentine this is to make for your child's Daddy, Grandma, Grandpa or other special person in their lives.
-Image & craft from Apartment Therapy, DIRECTIONS
+Image and craft from Joann Fabrics and Crafts, DIRECTIONS

-What a great way to recycle the newspaper this is.
+What a great way to recycle the newspaper or a magazine.
+You can leave these flowers as is or paint them red or pink before assembling, adding glitter if you like.
 Use your imagination and follow the simple how-tos and see what kind of eco friendly bouquet you and your child can create together.
-Image & craft from News-Leader, DIRECTIONS
+Image and craft from PopSugar, DIRECTIONS

 Enjoy making these crafts which certainly do add green to the color range for Valentine's Day in a very big way.